South Africa’s Zuma May Have Finally Met The Scandal That Brings Him Down

 The other ten exiled cabinet members were supporters of the finance minister.
 With an already unsteady economy, his defenestrations caused growth to plummet and drove tens of thousands of people to protest.
 South Africa’s economy is in recession and unemployment is the highest it’s been in 14 years.

-And he’s blamed both by the opposition party and political analysts for breaking up the ANC, which had basically run South Africa unchallenged since the end of apartheid in 1994.
+Zuma is blamed both by political analysts and the opposition party for breaking up the ANC, which has basically run South Africa unchallenged since the end of apartheid in 1994.
 Critics say that what’s left of the party doesn’t appear to have many internal checks or balances against corruption and patronage.

 It’s not just Zuma’s problem, or South Africa’s, but will be detrimental to the whole region.
 In less than a decade, his actions have helped transform one of the few well-functioning countries in sub-Saharan Africa from role model to cautionary tale, deep in a political and economic hole that could take years to climb out of.